campworkcoeman/campworkcoeman.org/summer-camp/forms/medical-form-info.md

 * Adults (18+) with medications: You are permitted to administer your own medications; however, you must store them under lock and key or in the Health Lodge.
 Due to safety regulations, with the exception of Rescue Inhalers and Epi-Pens, **no** medications may be kept in the campsite(s).

 <div class="alert alert-info">
-<strong>Make copies of all medical forms prior to submission.</strong> All medical forms should be submitted to camp <em>at least three weeks</em> prior to your arrival at camp.
+<strong>Make copies of all medical forms prior to submission.</strong> Ideally, all medical forms should be submitted to camp <em>at least two weeks</em> prior to your arrival at camp; if you register less than two weeks in advance, please bring forms to check-in.
+Only one copy is needed for the entire summer.
 The medical form linked from this page can be filled out on the computer using Adobe Reader; many items auto-fill after you enter them the first time.
 </div>

 Mail all forms to:
 > %text-center%
-> Camp Nurse<br/>
+> Attn: Health Officer<br/>
 > Camp Workcoeman<br/>
 > 169 Camp Workcoeman Road<br/>
 > New Hartford, CT 06057<br/>

 **Do not fax or email forms to camp.**

-Please include a roster of those Scouts and Scouters attending camp when sending medical forms.
-Include phone and email contact information for one primary contact for all medical form questions.
-If you have a preferred check-in time, please let us know and we will try to accommodate you.

-Our health officers will review all forms and inform your troop medical contact or parents with any problems to address prior to your arrival at camp.
-Please understand that submitting all forms three weeks ahead of your troop's week at camp will help streamline your check-in process.

-*Upon arrival*, all Scouts and Scouters must fill out a **Medical Screening Questionnaire**.
-The survey form can be found at the bottom of this page.
-These surveys are to be turned in to the Health Officers during your Sunday medical check-in.

-During the week prior to your arrival at camp, Troop leadership will be provided a time for your Sunday check-in with the Health Officers.
-Check-in times begin at 1:00 PM.
-If your unit has a preferred check in time, please submit it with your medical forms

-Failure to follow this procedure will negatively affect the check-in schedule of all troops in camp.

-Email all medical related questions to [nurse@campworkcoeman.org](mailto:nurse@campworkcoeman.org) or call (860) 379-1756 (after June 27).

 ## Medical Forms